benjymous/annotations/sandman/sandman.07.md

   _Death Takes A Holiday_ was a play during the 1920s and a black-and-white movie from the 1930s with Fredric March in the title role.
   Death appears for one night, during which nothing dies, as the "Prince Sirki."

+- #### Panel 7

+  > [audible] The narration again gives deeper knowledge here, namely that the ruby was created back when the Earth was cooling from a molten state.

 ### Page 8

 > [marginThumb] ![page 08](thumbnails/sandman.07/page08.jpg)